mshabana70/WebDev_BootCamp/ProjectsForLearning/JavaScript/notes/JavaScript.md

 getCandyPrice(5); // Output: 2.50
 ```

-Based on the example above, we can calculate the price a bag of candy will be with whatever amount of candy we buy, and have the cost be returned using the <code>return</code> .
+Based on the example above, we can calculate the price a bag of candy will be with whatever amount of candy we buy, and have the cost be returned using the <code>return</code> keyword.
 This will work with any amount as long as the price of each piece of candy is the same.